 You should contact your GP surgery or local maternity unit in order to be connected to an appropriate continuity team or named community midwife so you can discuss any questions or concerns you might have and to check on arrangements for all scheduled and future appointments.
 If you are unsure when your next appointment is you should make contact as above to help us care for you.

 Q. Can I still attend my antenatal/postnatal care appointments?

 Your antenatal and postnatal appointments remain an important part of your maternity care to provide checks and screening on your health and your baby’s health.
-A member of the maternity team looking after you may call you before your appointment, or carry out an assessment at entrance of the clinic/hospital, or both, to check whether you have any symptoms that are suggestive of coronavirus, or if you meet the current ‘stay at home’ guidance.
+A member of the maternity team looking after you may call you before your appointment, and/or carry out an assessment at the entrance of the clinic/hospital to check whether you have any symptoms that are suggestive of coronavirus.

 If you are advised to attend an appointment by your local maternity team, this is because the need for the appointment to help reduce the risk of complications for you and your baby is greater than your risk of being exposed to coronavirus.

 If you are well, you should be able to attend your appointments.
 You may be asked to attend alone to protect your household from the risk of coronavirus.
-You will be told about this by your local maternity service.
+Your local maternity team will discuss this with you in advance.
 If you are asked to attend your antenatal appointments alone, you should be advised where possible to have a discussion with your partner, or other supportive companion, about any questions they would like you to ask your maternity team on their behalf.

-If you are currently self-isolating with suspected or confirmed symptoms of coronavirus, and you have an appointment scheduled in the coming days, you should telephone your continuity team or community midwife, or local maternity unit, to inform them.
+If you are currently self-isolating with suspected or confirmed symptoms of coronavirus and you have an appointment scheduled in the coming days, you should telephone your continuity team, community midwife, or local maternity unit, to inform them.